Reading time: 7 min.

 Why choose Wimpole Clinic for PRP hair treatment?

 Our skilled clinicians are highly trained in the assessment, diagnosis, and treatment of hair loss.
 If you’re experiencing pattern baldness, alopecia areata, or a different type of hair loss, Wimpole Clinic can help.
+We offer PRP hair treatment in London and at other clinics around the UK.

 Book an appointment with a trichologist if you’re unsure why your hair is falling out.
 They can identify and perform any necessary tests, such as a scalp biopsy or hair loss blood tests, to find the cause of your symptoms.
 Once you are diagnosed, your trichologist will work with you to create a treatment plan that fits your needs and preferences.